Crime Free Multi-Housing Program goal is to keep illegal activity off rental apartment property.

 - Do you want help to prevent criminal incidents from occurring on your property like open and active drug activity, gang activity, loitering, trespassing, graffiti, vandalism, property damage, burglary to rental units and vehicles, stolen cars, and physical assaults of residents…

-- Do you want your apartment property to enjoy a good reputation in the community for be known as a reasonably safe to live…
+- Do you want your apartment property to enjoy a good reputation in the community for being known as a reasonably safe to live…

 - Do you want your residents and staff to feel safe while living or working on your property and not suddenly quit work or terminate their lease out of fear of crime…